drpadma/Dairy-data-Analysis---PYTHON/README.md

-# Dairy-data-Analysis---PYTHON
+# Dairy-data-Analysis- PYTHON

 The dataset provides a detailed and comprehensive collection of data related to dairy farms, dairy products, sales, and inventory management.
 It contains information from various brands and milk products over the past 4 years and wants to understand the sales pattern to improvise the pricing strategies among different brands.

 ## Data
-Opensource data from Kaggle: Link ['https://www.kaggle.com/datasets/suraj520/dairy-goods-sales-dataset']
+Opensource data from Kaggle: [Link]('https://www.kaggle.com/datasets/suraj520/dairy-goods-sales-dataset')

 ## Tools Used
 * Python